OlivierLi/chrome_safari_power/README.md

 # power_gadget_compare
-User to compare runs of intel power gadget
+Use to compare runs of intel power gadget.